 By Raleigh Butler We’ve all heard the old adage that if you don’t like the weather in the Midwest, wait a minute and it will change.
 So how can we possibly forecast conditions weeks in advance?
 In 2019, an NSF collaborative grant was awarded to six institutions to sponsor the study of sub-seasonal climate forecasting […]

 By Raleigh Butler Did you know that, despite increases in technology, bridge health across the United States is decreasing?
 Bridges currently score a C on the country’s infrastructure report card, which is a fall from last year’s grade.
-Within the Midwest, the percentage of structurally deficient bridges per state include the following: • Iowa has […]
+Within the Midwest, the percentage of structurally deficient bridges per state include the following: The Midwest Big […]

 Professor Kimberly Zarecor on Community-Based Research and Building Interdisciplinary Research Teams